kign/c4wa/etc/doc/language.md

 If you specify more than one source files, compiler will yield one "bundle" WAT file.
 Functions called from a file they aren't defined in must be declared `extern`; more on this below.
-You can't currently have a global variables shared between multiple files in a way which would be consistent with C compiler, so better don't try.
+You can't currently have a global variables shared between multiple files in a way which would be consistent with C compiler and won't depend on files order, so better not try.

 ## Built-in functions and built-in libraries